 A Welcome Message from the Director

-I am the eldest son of an Irish Catholic electrician from Western Massachusetts.
+I am the eldest son of an Irish Catholic electrician.
 My parents did not graduate from college.
 My father started working six days a week as soon as he graduated from high school and married his high school sweetheart, a Polish Catholic whose father owned a bowling alley.
 They raised me and my three siblings to work hard, be kind and curious, and play just about any game invented with vigor and good sportsmanship!
 As Irish Catholic game players we had our share of conflicts, but through it all we learned to resolve these in ways that continue to bring us closer as a family.

 At UMass-Amherst I majored in Economics and Chinese Language, spent a summer working through my church repairing retired coal miners’ homes in West Virginia and lived in China for three years.
 I flipped burgers, poured drinks, got around by bike only, and made over-stuffed grinders to pay my way through college.
 College is a life-changing experience for most, and I was no exception.
 Again, I met instructors (and housemates) who helped me to understand the nature of conflict, personal and political, and how to reframe conflicts productively.